Image

 [email protected]

-Tony’s family has a long history in New Mexico, and his Chicano heritage informs his vision.
+Tony’s family has a long history in New Mexico and his Chicano heritage informs his vision.
 Tony has worked in education since 1990.
 Over the years, he has been a leader in establishing the context for a new vision of high schools in his hometown of Albuquerque and across New Mexico.
-His broader vision is for schools to become assets that can make our communities healthier, more prosperous and just.
+His broader vision is for schools to become assets that can make our communities healthier, more prosperous, and just.

 His work focuses on the inherent value of young people and their lived experience, which frames his approach to the most complex and seemingly intractable problems we face.